06chaynes/http-cache/http-cache-surf/README.md

 The following features are available.
 By default `manager-cacache` is enabled.

 - `manager-cacache` (default): use [cacache](https://github.com/zkat/cacache-rs), a high-performance disk cache, for the manager backend.
+- `manager-moka` (disabled): use [moka](https://github.com/moka-rs/moka), a high-performance in-memory cache, for the manager backend.

 ## Documentation